JeffreyyyH/SI507_final_project/README.md

 # SI507_final_project

-Special requirements and required packages: “None”
+Special requirements and required packages: BeautifulSoup

 Data structure:
 The data is divided into three parts(character builds, top teams and tier list).